-In attempts to find a universal approach to managing any project, humanity has developed a significant number of PM techniques and methodologies.
+In attempts to find a universal approach to managing any project, professionals have developed numerous PM techniques and methodologies.

-Often called linear, this approach includes a number of internal phases which are sequential and executed in a chronological order.
-Applied most commonly within the construction or manufacturing industry, where little or no changes are required at every stage, traditional project management has found its application in the software engineering as well.
+Often called linear, this approach includes a number of internal phases that are sequential and executed in chronological order.
+Applied most commonly within the construction or manufacturing industry, where little or no changes are required at every stage, traditional project management has found its application in software engineering as well.

-However, when applied to the actual software engineering process, Waterfall method tends to be slow, costly and inflexible due to numerous restrictions.
+However, when applied to the actual software engineering process, the Waterfall method tends to be slow, costly, and inflexible due to numerous restrictions.
 In many cases, its inability to adjust the product to the evolving market requirements often results in a huge waste of resources and the eventual project failure.

-The history of agile can be traced back to 1957: at that time Bernie Dimsdale, John von Neumann, Herb Jacobs, and Gerald Weinberg were using incremental development techniques (which are now known as Agile), building software for IBM and Motorola.
-Although, not knowing how to classify the approach they were practicing, they realized clearly that it was different from Waterfall in many ways.
+The history of Agile can be traced back to 1957: At that time, Bernie Dimsdale, John von Neumann, Herb Jacobs, and Gerald Weinberg were using incremental development techniques (which are now known as Agile), building software for IBM and Motorola.
+Not knowing how to classify the approach they were practicing, they realized clearly that it was different from Waterfall in many ways.